-- In a wok, add about 1 tbsp oil, add the gongura leaves and cook them for about ten minutes until they turn soft and mushy.
+- In a wok, add about 1 tablespoon oil, add the gongura leaves and cook them for about ten minutes until they turn soft and mushy.

-- In a separate pan, add a tbsp of oil, add cumin seeds, coriander seeds, fenugreek seeds, add dried red chillies and saute them for about a minute(not for a long time).
+- In a separate pan, add a tablespoon of oil, add cumin seeds, coriander seeds, fenugreek seeds, add dried red chillies and saute them for about a minute(not for a long time).

 - Take them out and set aside to cool down.

 - In a blender, add the cooked spices of step 2, add some salt and blend into a fine powder.

 - Into it garlic cloves and blend well.

 - Into it add gongura leaves and blend roughly.

 - Take the pickle out into a bowl and mix thickly sliced onions into it and give tempering as mentioned below.

 Step 4(Give the tempering):